scottyab/rootbeer/README.md

 #Checks
-Native checks are typically harder to cloak, so some root cloak apps just block the loading of native libraries that contain certain key words..
-RootCheck is one! so you might want to change the native lib name.
+Native checks are typically harder to cloak.
+We found that even naming the shared object rootChecker prevent it being loaded by some cloaking methods and so we renamed it toolChecker.so

 **Java checks**